Okiki-Olugunna/Family-MultiSig-Wallet/README.md

+### Family MultiSig Wallet

-A multisig wallet to act as "safe" within your family
+A multisig wallet to act as a safe within your family

-You can use this to save or invest in opportunities as a group, since a certain number of people will be required to approve the transaction for it to execute - essentially coming to consensus on a transaction.
+You can use this to save, or invest, in opportunities as a group

-I plan to deploy this to the polygon L2 network to save on gas.
+I plan to deploy this on polygon to leverage the cheaper gas fees

-In the future I may integrate this multisig wallet with DeFi applications, such as DEXs like uniswap, lending protocols such as Aave, and maybe even yield aggregators such as yearn.finance.

-Tests are still being written (in python) for this